 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Unlike other green plants that make their own food through the process of photosynthesis.
-Mushrooms get nutrients and energy from metabolizing dead and decaying organic matter or by simply absorbing nutrients from living plant roots.
+Unlike other green plants that make their own food through the process of photosynthesis, mushrooms get nutrients and energy from metabolizing dead and decaying organic matter, or by simply absorbing nutrients from living plant roots.

 - Shiitake mushrooms

 - Oyster mushrooms